Allaa-boutaleb/fishy-tus/README.md

-# Something's Fishy in the Data Lake
+# 🐟 Something's Fishy in the Data Lake
 _Are Table Union Search Benchmarks Measuring Semantic Understanding?_

 This repository contains the code to reproduce the baseline results (Hash, TFIDF, Count Vectorizers, and SBERT) presented in our study.
-Please note that this release is for our baselines only.
-For replication of other methods such as STARMIE, HEARTS, or TabSketchFM, refer to their respective repositories:
+Please note that this release includes **only our baseline implementations**.
+For other methods like STARMIE, HEARTS, or TabSketchFM, please refer to their respective repositories:

 - **STARMIE:** [megagonlabs/starmie](https://github.com/megagonlabs/starmie)
 - **HEARTS:** [Allaa-boutaleb/HEARTS](https://github.com/Allaa-boutaleb/HEARTS)